greenlet: Lightweight concurrent programming

-A "greenlet" is like a micro-thread with no implicit scheduling; a coroutine, in other words.
+A "greenlet", on the other hand, is a still more primitive notion of micro-thread with no implicit scheduling; coroutines, in other words.
 This is useful when you want to control exactly when your code runs.
 You can build custom scheduled micro-threads on top of greenlet; however, it seems that greenlets are useful on their own as a way to make advanced control flow structures.
 For example, we can recreate generators; the difference with Python's own generators is that our generators can call nested functions and the nested functions can yield values too.
 (Additionally, you don't need a "yield" keyword.
-See AppTest_PyMagicTestGenerator in pypy/module/_stackless/test/test_greenlet.py).
+See the example in test/test_generator.py).

 Let's consider a system controlled by a terminal-like console, where the user types commands.
 Assume that the input comes character by character.
 In such a system, there will typically be a loop like the following one: